Louise Antoinette Lannes, Duchess of Montebello

-Louise Antoinette Lannes, Duchess of Montebello (February 26, 1782 in Paris – July 3, 1856 in Paris) was a French courtier, dame d'honneur (Mistress of the Robes) to Empress Marie Louise of France, and the second wife of Jean Lannes, one of Napoléon's ablest Marshals, who was nicknamed the Roland of the Grand Armée..
+Louise Antoinette Lannes, Duchess of Montebello (February 26, 1782 in Paris – July 3, 1856 in Paris) was a French courtier, dame d'honneur (Mistress of the Robes) to Empress Marie Louise of France, and the second wife of Jean Lannes, one of the best military commanders in history and Napoléon's ablest Marshal, who was nicknamed the Achilles of the Grand Armée.
 She was the daughter of senator and financier François Scholastique, Count of Guéhéneuc.
 She was the sister of general Charles Louis Joseph Olivier, Count of Guéhéneuc.

 Life

-On September 16, 1800, at the age of 18, she married general Brigadier General Jean Lannes (1769–1809) at Dornes, becoming his second spouse.
+On September 16, 1800, at the age of 18, she married general Jean Lannes (1769–1809) at Dornes, becoming his second spouse.
 According to Madame Junot, Madame Lannes's fine features resembled Raphael's or Corregio's most exquisite Madonnas.
 Louise had a very happy married life with Lannes even though it was an arranged-marriage.
 The couple had five children in quick succession: four sons (Napoléon, Alfred, Ernest and Gustave) born in 1801, 1802, 1803, and 1804, and one daughter (Joséphine) in 1806.
 Following Lannes's death, their eldest son Napoléon succeeded in his father's titles.
 Their three other sons used the courtesy title of baron.

 She accompanied her husband who was sent as ambassador to Portugal in 1801.
-On any state occasion, Madame Lannes outshone Lady Fitzgerald (wife of English ambassador) because she was elegant, clever, lovely, and exercised tact and discretion at all times.
+On any state occasion, Madame Lannes outshone Lady Fitzgerald (wife of the British ambassador) because she was elegant, clever, lovely, and exercised tact and discretion at all times.
 Attending the opening night of the opera in Lisbon as the honored guests of the prince regent, the French ambassador and his wife completely eclipsed their British counterparts.
 The Portuguese nobility dearly loved a show of beauty, grace, and conspicuous consumption, and Lannes was not above putting his best foot forward—not his own in this case but his wife's.
 In 1807, Jean Larrey sent for Louise when Lannes was recovering from typhus in Poland.

 The Duchess of Montebello enjoyed a great deal of respect in the contemporary Parisian high society as a role model of aristocratic femininity.
 She was appointed dame d'honneur (Mistress of the Robes) to Empress Marie Louise by Napoleon I, a position she kept from 1810 until the fall of Napoleon in 1814.

 Montebello was described as a virtuous beauty with domestic values and Napoleon reportedly trusted and respected her and referred to her as a "true lady of honor".
 She, however, did in fact not like him, reportedly because she blamed him for the death of her spouse.
 Her relationship to Marie Louise was very good, and she became a favorite of the empress.

 Duchess of Montebello

 Louise gained the title Duchess of Montebello after Napoléon awarded the title Duke of Montebello to her husband in 1808.
 Her husband usually referred to her as "a dear friend" in his letters to her.

+She was widowed a few weeks later, when her husband died on 31 May 1809 from the wounds he suffered during the Battle of Aspern-Essling.